 - Pickled veggies soaked in vinegar may help regulate blood sugar levels

-5 Dietitian-Approved Tips to Pickle, Can, or Ferment Your Garden Veggies
+5 Nutritionist-Approved Tips to Pickle, Can, or Ferment Your Garden Veggies

 Increasing your consumption of whole foods like fruits and vegetables is a great way to add extra vitamins, minerals, and fiber to your diet.
 Diets high in these foods can also reduce your risk for conditions like cardiovascular disease, certain cancers, and high blood pressure.

-Here are five of the Nutrisense dietitians’ top tips for preserving veggies and their favorite ways to enjoy them!
+Here are five of the Nutrisense nutritionists’ top tips for preserving veggies and their favorite ways to enjoy them!

 1) Katrina Larsen, MS, RDN, LD, CDCES on Preserving Tomatoes